Hanayou/KV6002-VR-Training/README.md

 # Running from a cloned Git repository (requires Unreal Engine 5.1 to be installed):
 **GitHub repository**: https://github.com/Hanayou/KV6002-VR-Training

-The git repository contains also source code and binaries to open the project in the Unreal Editor and to build it yourself.
+The git repository contains all source code and binaries to open the project in the Unreal Editor and to build it yourself.

 > **Note**
 > To open/run/build the project when cloned you must have Unreal Engine 5.1 installed on your device.